AlibabaCloudDocs/cdn/intl.en-US/Domain Management/HTTPS Acceleration/HTTPS secure acceleration overview.md

  |
 |Certificates| -   You need to upload certificate and private files in PEM format for domains for which HTTPS secure acceleration is enabled.

 **Note:** The Tengine web server used by CDN is designed based on the Nginx web server architecture and therefore supports only certificate files in PEM format, which can be read by Nginx.
-For more information, see [Certificate Format](intl.en-US/Domain Management/HTTPS Acceleration/Certificate Format.md#).
+For more information, see [Overview of certificate formats](intl.en-US/Domain Management/HTTPS Acceleration/Overview of certificate formats.md#).

 -   The uploaded certificate file must match the private key.
 Otherwise, the authentication fails.
 -   A private key cannot carry a password.